opensearch-project/documentation-website/_search-plugins/ltr/training-models.md

 # Uploading trained models

-While training models occurs outside of the Learning to Rank plugin, you can use the plugin for [Logging feature scores]({{site.url}}{{site.baseurl}}/search-plugins/ltr/logging-features/).
+While model training occurs outside of the Learning to Rank plugin, you can use the plugin for [logging feature scores]({{site.url}}{{site.baseurl}}/search-plugins/ltr/logging-features/).
 After you have trained a model, you can upload it to the plugin in the available serialization formats, such as RankLib and XGBoost.

 ## RankLib model training